DuaZahra133/Titanic-Survival-Prediction/README.md

 # Titanic Survival Prediction (Machine Learning Project)

 ## Project Overview
-This project predicts whether a passenger survived the Titanic disaster using machine learning classification models.
-The goal is to analyze passenger data and build a predictive model that identifies survival patterns.
+This project applies machine learning techniques to predict whether a passenger survived the Titanic disaster.
+It demonstrates a complete end-to-end ML workflow including data preprocessing, model training, and evaluation.

 ---

 ## Problem Statement
-Given passenger information such as age, gender, class, and fare, the model predicts whether the passenger survived or not.
+Given passenger details such as age, gender, ticket class, and fare, the goal is to predict survival outcomes using a classification model.

 ---

 ## Workflow

-### 1. Data Collection
+### 1. Data Understanding
-- Titanic dataset used (Kaggle )
+- Loaded Titanic dataset
+- Explored missing values and feature distributions

 ### 2. Data Preprocessing
-- Handling missing values
+- Handled missing values (age, embarked, etc.)
-- Encoding categorical variables
+- Encoded categorical variables (Sex, Embarked)
-- Feature selection
+- Selected relevant features for modeling

 ### 3. Model Building
-- Logistic Regression
+- Applied Logistic Regression as baseline classification model
-- Train-test split applied
+- Split data into training and testing sets

-### 4. Evaluation
+### 4. Model Evaluation
-- Accuracy score
+- Evaluated using accuracy score
-- Confusion matrix
+- Confusion matrix used to analyze predictions
-- Feature Importance

 ---

 ## Results

-- Model achieved good prediction accuracy on test data
-- Confusion matrix used to evaluate performance
+The Logistic Regression model achieved approximately **81% accuracy** on the test dataset.

+### Key Insights:
+- Passenger gender was the strongest factor influencing survival.
-- Key insight: Gender and passenger class had strong impact on survival
+- Passenger class (Pclass) had a significant impact on survival probability.
+- The model provides a strong baseline for classification tasks on this dataset.

+### Evaluation Metrics:
+- Accuracy Score: ~0.81
+- Confusion Matrix used for performance evaluation

 ---

 ## Visualizations
-The project includes:
+The project includes visual analysis such as:
-- Survival distribution charts
+- Survival distribution
-- Gender-based survival analysis
+- Survival by gender
+- Survival by passenger class
-- Confusion matrix visualization
+- Confusion matrix heatmap

-(See `images/` folder)
+(All visualizations are available in the `images/` folder)

 ---